 - Identifies personnel, equipment, facilities, supplies, and other resources available for use during response and recovery operations

-Rather than a single document, the EOP is actually a collection of dynamic components, including the basic plan, a set of plan appendices, and a series of functional and hazard-specific annexes.
+Rather than a single document, the EOP is actually a collection of dynamic components:

-The basic plan provides the overarching framework for emergency management activities within Ventura County and details how the County will prepare for and manage emergencies from an organizational and administrative perspective.
-The plan and appendices are intended to be flexible for implementation during any hazard that may affect the County.
+Basic plan – provides the overarching framework for emergency management activities within Ventura County and details how the County will prepare for and manage emergencies from an organizational and administrative perspective.

-The plan appendices document how the plan is distributed and revised over time.
+Plan appendices – document how the plan is distributed and revised over time.

-The functional annexes expand upon information contained in the basic plan, detailing the actions and responsibilities anticipated in specific functional areas that may be activated in response to an emergency.
+Functional annexes – expand upon information in the basic plan, detailing the actions and responsibilities anticipated in specific functional areas that may be activated in response to an emergency.

 - Disabilities and Access and Functional Needs (DAFN) Annex

 - Disaster Damage Assessment Plan

 - Disaster Recovery Plan